 If none of the authors are able to present the abstract/case during the congress, the abstract/case should be withdrawn.
 Abstracts/cases not withdrawn prior to the event and not presented (at their scheduled date /time) will be considered as "not presented" and presenter as no/Show.
 The abstract/case will, therefore, be removed from the congress publications (Online SP&P and Mobile App) and no certificate will be delivered.

 You will be requested to select your institution when you create the presenter and the authors.
 Once you have entered your city, a list will automatically appear from which you can select your institution.

 All abstracts/cases must be submitted (and will be presented) in English using UK English spelling with accurate grammar and spelling suitable for publication.
-If in doubt, please arrange for the review of your abstract by a native English speaker, by a university scientific publications office (or other similar facility) prior to submission.
+If in doubt, please arrange for the review of your abstract by a native English speaker, by a university scientific publications office (or other similar facilities) prior to submission.

 Abstracts/cases must contain original material neither published nor presented elsewhere prior to Heart Failure 2019 (in print or electronically).

 Abstracts/cases submitted on animal studies: study must follow the "Principles of laboratory animal care" (NIH Publication no. 85-23 revised 1985) and according to the national law if applicable.

 Do not cut and paste symbols into your text.
 Use the symbols provided when you click on the Omega button (?).

 Use the following headings:

 Introduction and description of your patient including presenting condition, comorbidities, psychological and social factors